This site has migrated to https://maharehman.github.io/

 ____________________________________________________________________________

-I work across two related streams: one on shock-induced misallocation, and another on behaviour change during crises and anchor both in policy-relevant design.
-My recent work demonstrates that when firms anticipate limited government support, they rationally over-adapt, substituting public goods through costly self-provisioning, this ultimately undermines long-term productivity and resilience.
-I develop a model of adaptive misallocation, where policy uncertainty drives firms to over-invest in short-term defensive strategies, distorting capital allocation, reducing total factor productivity, and locking economies into an inefficient equilibrium.
+My recent work shows that when firms anticipate limited government support, they rationally over-adapt by substituting public goods through costly self-provisioning.
+This behaviour ultimately undermines long-term productivity and resilience.
+I formalise this mechanism in a model of adaptive misallocation, where policy uncertainty drives over-investment in short-term defensive strategies, distorting capital allocation and entrenching inefficiency.

 You can explore my research, policy writing, and teaching here—or connect with me via Twitter, Linkedin, Bluesky or Google Scholar.